-Nano Nation: You are all WINNERS!
 We had such a blast with this year’s National Novel Writing Month Pitchapalooza.
-So many AWESOME pitches, so much AMAZING imagination, such an ASTOUNDING display of talent.
+So many pitches with AWESOME imagination and an ASTOUNDING display of talent.
 And the winner is…